digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 The above `lifecycle` configuration, will automatically `delete` after `10 days`, all the objects from the `fake/` and `index/` paths in the `Loki` storage bucket.
 A `10 days` lifespan is chosen in this example, because it's usually enough for development purposes.
 For `production` or other critical systems, a period of `30 days` and even more is recommended.

-How to configure the `S3` bucket lifecycle:
+How to configure the `Loki` bucket lifecycle, using `s3cmd`:

-1. Change directory where the `Starter Kit` repository was cloned.
+1. First, change directory where the `Starter Kit` repository was cloned.

     ```shell
     cd Kubernetes-Starter-Kit-Developers
     ```

-2. Please open the [loki_do_spaces_lifecycle.xml](res/manifests/loki_do_spaces_lifecycle.xml) file from the `Starter Kit` repository, using a text editor of your choice, and adjust according to your needs.
+2. Next, open and inspect the `5-setup-loki-stack/res/manifests/loki_do_spaces_lifecycle.xml` file from the `Starter Kit` repository, using a text editor of your choice (preferably with `XML` lint support), and adjust according to your needs.
-3. Next, set the `lifecycle` policy (please replace the `<>` placeholders accordingly):
+3. Then, set the `lifecycle` policy (please replace the `<>` placeholders accordingly):

     ```shell
     s3cmd setlifecycle 5-setup-loki-stack/res/manifests/loki_do_spaces_lifecycle.xml s3://<LOKI_STORAGE_BUCKET_NAME>